johnearnshaw/John-E5/README.md

 Its name is derrived from the original project developer John Earnshaw, and is based on the Johnny 5 character from the Short Circuit movie series.
 The reasoning behind this is that text classification works similarly to the movie clip where Johhny 5 reads books to learn, "input, more input!".

+### Weighted Classification ###

+Neive Bayes classification algorithm uses a binary approach usually to train only 2 cattegories.
+This may work well for classifying in a boolean mannor such as true or false, good or bad, male or female, happy or sad, etc...

+The concept behind the weighted classification algorithm used in JohnE5 works with floating point values rather a 1/0 binary approach.
+It could be similar to the way in which quantum computing works, in the sense that there are more than 2 states.

+The more a token is found in a category, the stronger the token becomes when calculating classification.
+Common words are calculated with a diluted ranking for appearing across many categories which automatically creates a "stop word" system where common tokens have less weight.

+A good example of the way that this works is to suggest "Soccer" and "Football", much of the content used to train these categories will most deffinately contain the words "football", "goal", "stadium", etc...
+Due to this, these tokens will be diluted to 50% of their weight across both categories and would require the existence of a unique or series of unique words to more accurately classify between these two categories.
+For example, unique words to "Soccer" category may be things like "saved", "goalkeeper", "penalty", etc.. and subsequently words like "helmet" for "Football" category.

 ___